JSuman123/JSuman123/README.md

 - 👋 Hi, I’m J.SUMAN SOURAV JENA
-- 👀 I’m interested in Ethical Hacking with other emerging technologies.
+- 👀 I’m interested in Web Development with other emerging technologies.
-- 🌱 I’m currently learning my B.Tech Degree (CSE).
+- 🌱Graduated in a Bachelor of Technology in the domain of Computer Science and engineering
-- 💞️ I’m looking to learn new things.
+- 💞️ I’m looking to learn new skills and to implement those skills
 - 📫 How to reach me - sumansouravjena487@gmail.com

 <!---